Random fields, large deviations and triviality in quantum field theory. Part I: Proofs

-with $N=A_{n}$.
-Such an estimate are performed with generalizations of the Laplace method in infinite dimension ; we refer to Pitebarg and Fatalov \cite{PF} for a detailed review of this topic.
-In large deviations contexts, the Varadhan lemma is often used and is formulated as follows: \\ If a sequence of probability measures $\mu_{n}$ on a Polish space $E$ satisfies a large deviation principle with a rate function $I$, then for every bounded function $F \longrightarrow\R$, we have: \\
+with $N=u_{n}$.
+Such an estimate are performed with generalizations of the Laplace method and its various generalizations in infinite dimension ; we refer to Pitebarg and Fatalov \cite{PF} for a detailed review of this topic.
+In large deviations contexts, the Varadhan lemma is often used and may be formulated in fairly general settings.
+Roughly speaking, the Laplace method tells us that if a sequence of measures $\nu_{N}$ on some space $B$ satisfies: